 RCT has designed its service to comply with the requirements of the Americans with Disabilities Act.
 All buses are lift-equipped and include designated priority seating for persons with disabilities and seniors.
-RCT allows all High School and Middle School students to ride free.
+RCT allows all

+High School and Middle School students to ride free.
 Up to two small children are also permitted to ride free of charge with an adult.

 According to the 2019 ACS data, it is estimated that 973 people in the City (Table 5-20), require special accommodations to live comfortably.
 The City has a reasonable accommodation ordinance that provides an avenue for those with a disability to submit a request to the City for reasonable accommodation.
-Local knowledge reported by the Housing Authority states that spatial patterns of people with disabilities and reasonable accommodation requests are generally equally distributed throughout the City with higher concentrations found within multi-family residential developments.
+Local knowledge reported by the Housing Authority states that spatial patterns of people with disabilities and reasonable accommodation requests are generally equally distributed throughout the City2 with higher concentrations found within multi-family residential developments in Census Tract 1.01.

-Transportation is not considered a fair housing issue as transportation costs within the City are lower than the County, transportation is a walkable distance from all residents within the City, and there are existing pathways to obtain reasonable accommodations.
+Transportation is not considered a fair housing issue as transportation costs within the City are lower than the County, transportation transit facilities is are a walkable distance from all residents within the City, and there are existing pathways to obtain reasonable accommodations.
 However, it can be reasonably assumed that already limited housing options, and even fewer affordable housing options within the City, further limit opportunities for persons with a disability.
 Although, due to the small expanse of the City, the impacts on persons with a disability are not categorically higher than someone without.
-Programs such as Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.
+Programs such as Implementation Program P-16 listed in Chapter 3 will allowcommit the City to continued monitoring of this data.